 Most adults should aim for at least 30 minutes of moderate exercise each day, which can be divided into shorter sessions.
 Workouts that increase blood flow to the brain have been found to support the mitochondrial function and potentially keep dementia at bay.

-You can keep things interesting and challenge your body with different workouts such as running, weight lifting, walking, cycling, swimming, yoga, Pilates, etc.
+You can keep things interesting and challenge your body with different workouts such as running, resistance training, walking, cycling, swimming, yoga, Pilates, etc.

 4. Minimize Toxin Exposure